 All Fourth graders participate in band, choosing a wind instrument to learn, and build their musicianship through instrumental ensemble work.
-Students will also study Percussion instruments during their course of study.
+Students will also study percussion instruments during their course of study.
 Participation in band fosters teamwork and ensemble listening and performance skills, allowing students to develop their skills as part of a large ensemble and gross/fine motor skills.
 Students learn a variety of traditional beginning band repertoire as well as experiment with simple jazz tunes and improvisation.
-Their music class works with the 4th grade classroom curriculum to collaboratively complement major units of study.
+Their music class works with the fourth-grade classroom curriculum to collaboratively complement major units of study.
 Students will integrate music technology platforms and MIDI instruments for units in composition and recording their own instrumental work.
-The Grade 4 Band performs each year at the Holiday Assembly and the Lower School Visual and Performing Arts Assembly.
+The Grade Four Band performs each year at the Winter Assembly, the Lower School Visual and Performing Arts Assembly, and in their class play (vocal).
 Band meets one of every three arts days.